SuperSaiyajinStackZ/LeafEdit-Pattern-Editor/README.md

 # LeafEdit-Pattern-Editor
 This is LeafEdit's Pattern Editor as a separate app as well!

-This app is made for fun, those Features will be part of LeafEdit itself as well.

-This app is mainly used, to test Pattern Editing, before it gets officially implemented into LeafEdit itself.
+NOTE: This is not a save editor, for a save editor, please use [LeafEdit](https://github.com/Universal-Team/LeafEdit) instead.

 ## Current Features
 - [x] Open `.acnl` and `.acww` files.

 - [x] Automatically detection of Pattern format.

 - [x] Have pre-included pattern for AC:NL & AC:WW.

 - [x] Creation of empty pattern.

 - [x] Edit Palettes through the Palette Menu.

 - [x] Edit Pattern.

 - [x] Export pattern to `.acnl` or `.acww` format, depending on the Pattern format.

 - [x] Include a font, which should be able to display all characters.

 - [x] A Pattern Tool Overlay. // TODO: Second page for Pattern Name, Creator Name etc.

-- [x] Ability, to load a default pattern on each startup from the SD Card through the `Settings.ini` file. // TODO: Do a Selection from the app itself, instead of manually modifying.
+- [x] Ability, to load a default pattern on each startup from the SD Card through the `Settings.json` file.

 - [x] Ability to load Pattern "default" information, such as Pattern Name, Creator Name, Town Name, Creator ID, Town ID & Creator Gender.

-## TODOs
-- [ ] Add Pattern Name, Creator Name & Origin Town Name editing.
-- [ ] Add Player ID, Origin Town ID editing.
-- [ ] Add Creator Gender editing.
-- [ ] Add a proper banner & icon.
+- [x] Added a proper banner & icon.

-- [ ] Fix Inifile's stuff.
-For some reason it'll save stuff 2 times...
-Or maybe.. switch to JSON?
+- [x] German & English support.

+## Planned | TODOs
+- [ ] 16-bit BMP images to Pattern conversion.

 ## Screenshots of LeafEdit-Pattern-Editor
 ### Credits